How to Choose a WetLink Penetrator

 • Check that the plug and seal fits the cable, the plug should not be difficult to fit onto the cable, if it is, try moving up to the HC plug of the next seal size.

-4. After assembly, lightly pull on the cable with about 5-10 lbs of force for 5-10 seconds (this feels about the same as picking up an adult cat).
-If the cable pops out:
+4. After assembly, lightly pull on the cable and WLP with about 5–10 lbs of force for about 5 seconds (this feels about the same as picking up an adult cat).
+The cable should remain firmly seated in the WLP.
+If the cable comes out:

 • You may not have enough compression.
 If using an LC plug, switch to the HC plug of the same nominal seal size.